wearefrank/frank-runner/README.md

 **specials/iaf-webapp:** Use this folder to run your own Frank configuration with a modified locally-built version of the Frank!Framework.
-Put your configuration in `examples/Frank2Example1/configurations`.
+Put your configuration in `examples/Frank2Example1/configurations` or use property ``configurations.dir`` in ``build.properties`` to configure a different location.
 If you need class-level properties or configurations, put it in your `frankframework` checkout and not in your Frank!Runner checkout.
 Use folder `frankframework/webapp/src/main/resources`.